 18. Don't forget to paint the built-ins, too.

-Paint your millwork and radiator cover the same color as the rest of your living room for a seamless, uninterrupted look.
-Erica Davies of The Edited did just that in her colorful digs by adding accent colors and patterns through vintage pieces of furniture and decor that she hunted down and gave new life.
+Paint your built-ins, millwork, and radiator cover the same color as the rest of your living room for a seamless, uninterrupted look.
+Erica Davies did just that in her colorful digs by adding accent colors and patterns with the help of vintage pieces of furniture and decor that she hunted down and gave new life.

 19. Welcome painted wainscoting.